brechtb86/geo-rest/README.md

 ## Warning

-This service is stil under development.
+This service is stil under development, this service should in no way be used in production!

 ## Docs